Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 Reverse

-The reverse design of every one of the UK Queen's Beasts Bullion Coin is created by Jody Clark, his initials 'JC' can be found below the shield on each coin.
+The reverse design of every one of the UK Queen's Beasts Bullion Coins is by Jody Clark.

 The crowned golden 'Lion of England' was the first beast issued in the bullion coin series.